pekspro/pekspro.github.io/devblog/_posts/0045 Avoid connecting to resources by mistake/2021-02-07-avoid-connecting-to-resources-by-mistake.markdown

 it.
 You could change the permission on the file or store it somewhere else and then copy it with Explorer that then could give you temporary permission.

+Also, be aware that after these changes some services may **no longer work properly in Azure Portal**.
+I have noticed problems both with Azure KeyVault and Azure AppConfiguration were I got strange error messages in the portal.
+Other services might also be affected.

 ## Summary

 Clearly, this is neither a perfect solution nor solves every case.
 But it does